 It can be an extremely difficult task to operate a crane with the precision needed to ensure loads are picked up and dropped off without causing any damage to the environment or people around it.
 For the operator, it may even be difficult to see the item in question or to be able to know where the hook is relative to where the load is.
 That is why having well-developed signaller and crane operator relationship is so important.

-Though often times crane and hoist hand signals are universal, sometimes how they come across can differ with each person and it is important that the crane operator both understands what the signaler is trying to convey but that they also trust them in what they are saying.
+Though often times crane and hoist hand signals are universal, sometimes how they come across can differ with each person and it is important that the crane operator both understands what the signaller is trying to convey but that they also trust them in what they are saying.
 Trust between these two individuals is imperative in ensuring that loads are lifting and dropped off efficiently and effectively.
-Often times a signaler is required by law if the operator’s view of an intended path of travel is obstructed in any way.
+Often times a signaller is required by law if the operator’s view of an intended path of travel is obstructed in any way.

-Who Can Be a Signaler?
+Who Can Be a Signaller?

-While often times a radio and other electronic communications with an operator are available, and may be used, also using hand signals is important to ensure that communication can continue seamlessly if something were to happen to the communications device.
+While often times a radio and other electronic communications with an operator are available and may be used, also using hand signals is important to ensure that communication can continue seamlessly if something were to happen to the communications device.

 Mobile Crane Signals